espressif/esp-idf/docs/en/api-guides/wifi.rst

    * - Field
      - Description
    * - cc[3]
      - Country code string.
 This attribute identifies the country or noncountry entity in which the station/AP is operating.
 If it is a country, the first two octets of this string is the two-character country info as described in the document ISO/IEC3166-1.
-The third octect is one of the following:
+The third octet is one of the following:

        - an ASCII space character, which means the regulations under which the station/AP is operating encompass all environments for the current frequency band in the country.
        - an ASCII ‘O’ character, which means the regulations under which the station/AP is operating are for an outdoor environment only.